Center for Human Capital Studies

 However, the rate of participation has plummeted since 2007.
 This fall in the LFP rate has attracted considerable attention among economists and policymakers because the onset of the decline coincided with the largest economic downturn since the Great Depression.

-In the third quarter of 2016, the LFP rate was 63.0 percent (not seasonally adjusted), 3.2 percentage points lower than third-quarter 2007.
+In the fourth quarter of 2016, the LFP rate was 62.6 percent (not seasonally adjusted), 3.2 percentage points lower than fourth-quarter 2007.
 Just over half of this decline can be accounted for simply by shifts in the age composition of the population.
 The remainder reflects a mixture of cyclical responses to the recession and continuation of longer-term participation trends within age groups.

 One useful way to examine the decline in the LFP rate since 2007 is to look at the reasons people give for not participating.
 The main reasons for not wanting a job are enrollment in an educational program, family or household responsibilities, severe illness or disability, and retirement.
 In addition, there is a "shadow labor force."
 The shadow labor force is composed of people who say they want a job but they are not counted as unemployed—either they are not currently available or have not looked recently; some are discouraged over their job prospects.
 The rate of nonparticipation by reason varies over time, age, and gender.
 Changes in some categories, such as the shadow labor force, can be attributed to the state of the business cycle.
 However, changes in other reasons for not participating are better explained by longer-term trends such as later retirement among older workers and rising youth school enrollment rates.